Student Loans (Debt Interest) Bill

 Groups Affected

-- Student Loan Borrowers in England and Wales: They will benefit from lower interest rates on their student loans, reducing the total amount they repay.
+- Student Loan Borrowers (England & Wales): They will benefit from lower interest rates on their student loans if inflation remains lower than previously applied variable rates.

 Powered by nyModel